Russel88/DAtest/README.md

 statistic/score, normalized such that, of the detected ("significant") features, the feature with the lowest statistic/score has a pseudo p-value = 0.05.
 Higher statistic/score gives lower pseudo p-value and vice versa.
-For SAMseq it is done seperately on the positive and negative scores.
+For SAMseq, it is done on the ranked scores, and if effectSize is below 1 the scores are not inversed such that high negative scores gives low pseudo p-values.
 FPR is also based on pseudo p-values for "anc" and "sam", but as these cannot be adjusted as nominal p-values, FPR for these methods is the final false discovery rate and we should expect an FPR = 0 for these two methods, unless you are willing to accept some false positives.
 This can be tuned with the `sig` ("anc") and `fdr.output` ("sam") arguments.

 P-values for baySeq are defined as 1 - posterior likelihoods.